 - Kay Jeweler specializes in bridal diamond sets and has an online guide to help you find the right ring.

-- Morning Jewelry features sterling silver rings with embellishments like butterflies and cubic zircons.
+- Sterling Forever features sterling silver rings with embellishments like love knots and cubic zirconia gems.

 - The Three Graces, based in Texas, specializes in rare antique jewelry and has some beautiful gemstone and diamond rings in stock.

 For fingers, jewelry is usually sized according to a set of standard millimeter measurements.
 These sizes range from a 5, which is 15.77 millimeters, to a size 13, which is 22.2 millimeters.
 Most jewelers will gladly assist you in sizing, or you can find sizing tools online.